aybehrouz/argennon/gfm/avm.md

   - `updateApp` updates an AVM smart contract.

-All types of Algorand transactions contain an `invoke_external` instruction which calls a special method from ALGO smart contract that transfers the proposed fee of the transaction in ALGOs from a sender account to the fee sink accounts.
+All types of Argennon transactions contain an `invoke_external` instruction which calls a special method from ARG smart contract that transfers the proposed fee of the transaction in ARGs from a sender account to the fee sink accounts.

 Every transaction is required to exactly specify what heap locations or code area addresses it will access.
 This enables validators to start retrieving the required memory blocks from available ZK-EDB servers as soon as they see a